What Is Bail/Bond?

 • You are entitled to have a lawyer at the procedure.

-• If you have had to use lethal force to protect yourself or others call Firearms Legal Protection Emergency Hotline if you are a member we will get an attorney out to you immediately.
-IF you are not a member find an attorney who can help you as soon as possible.
+• If you are a member of Firearms Legal Protection and have had to use lethal force to protect yourself or others, call the Emergency Hotline.
+We will get an attorney out to you immediately.
+If you are not a member find an attorney who can help you as soon as possible.

 To Watch the full Video Click Here